free delivery from 500€ net value of goods**

 VII.
 Warranty; Examination and notification duty

-4. Insofar as the goods have a defect for which we are at fault, we shall remedy the defectiveness or provide replacement at our discretion.
-Where we remedy the defect, we shall be obligated to bear all costs required for the purpose of remedying such defect, in particular transportation, labor, and material costs, insofar as they do not increase due to the goods being delivered to a different destination than the original place of delivery.
+8. If the goods have a defect for which we are responsible, we shall, at our discretion, remedy the defect or supply a replacement.
+In the event of rectification of the defect, we shall be obliged to bear all expenses necessary for the purpose of rectifying the defect, in particular transport, travel, labor and material costs, insofar as these are not increased by the fact that the goods have been taken to a place other than the place of performance.

-5. The Purchaser is to give us time and opportunity to determine the noted defect and to examine the rejected goods.
-The rejected goods are to be immediately returned to us upon our request; we shall assume the transportation costs if the notice of defect is justified.
-If the Purchaser does not give us time and opportunity to examine the rejected goods or samples thereof despite our request, it shall not be entitled to claim the defectiveness of the goods.
-An unjustified demand for the remedy of a defect shall entitle us to claim compensation for damages if the Purchaser could have discovered upon thorough examination that no defect existed.
+9. The buyer shall give us the opportunity to determine the defect complained about and to inspect the products complained about.
+Rejected products must be returned to us immediately at our request; we shall bear the transportation costs if the complaint is justified.
+If the buyer does not give us the opportunity to inspect the rejected goods or samples thereof despite being requested to do so, he may not claim that the goods are defective.
+An unjustified request to remedy a defect shall entitle us to compensation if the buyer could have recognized that there was no material defect upon careful inspection.

-6. We shall neither be responsible for defects caused by unsuitable or improper use, faulty assembly and/or startup by the Purchaser or third parties, normal wear and tear, faulty or negligent handling, nor for the consequences of improper changes made without our consent or repair work by the Purchaser or third parties.
-The same shall apply to defects which only insignificantly lower the value or the suitability of the goods.
+10. We shall not be liable for material defects caused by unsuitable or improper use or storage of the products by the buyer or third parties, normal wear and tear, incorrect or negligent handling, nor for the consequences of improper modifications to the goods by the buyer or third parties made without our consent.
+The same applies to defects that only insignificantly reduce the value or suitability of the goods.

 VIII.
 Liability

-1. Except for liability under the Product Liability Law (ProdHaftG), for malicious nondisclosure of a defect, due to a guarantee we assumed for the quality of an item or for damage arising from culpable injury to life, limb, or health, we are only liable to pay damages vis-a-vis the Purchaser in the case of a breach of duties arising from the agreement concluded with the Purchaser in accordance with the following provisions without waiving the statutory requirement for such a liability.
+1. With the exception of liability under the Product Liability Act (ProdHaftG), due to fraudulent concealment of a defect, due to a guarantee that we have assumed for the quality of the goods or service or for damages resulting from culpable injury to life, limb or health, we shall only be liable to the customer for damages in the event of a breach of obligations arising from the contract concluded between us in accordance with the following provisions, without, however, waiving the statutory requirements for such liability.

-2. We are only liable for the culpable breach of material contractual obligations and the grossly negligent or intentional breach of other contractual duties to Purchaser.
-Material contractual obligations are such obligations which render, only if fulfilled, the proper execution of the agreement possible in the first place and on the fulfillment of which the Purchaser relies and may rely regularly.
+2. We shall only be liable for the culpable breach of material contractual obligations and for the intentional or grossly negligent breach of other contractual obligations owed towards the buyer.
+Material contractual obligations are those obligations the fulfilment of which is essential for the proper execution of the contract and on the fulfilment of which the buyer regularly relies and may rely.

-3. In the event of a breach of significant obligations by simple negligence, our liability shall be limited to the replacement of the foreseeable, typically occurring damage.
+3. In the event of a simple negligent breach of material contractual obligations, our liability shall be limited to compensation for foreseeable, typically occurring damage.

-4. In the event of a breach of other, i.e. non-material contractual obligations existing vis-a-vis the Purchaser by simple negligence, our liability shall be excluded.
+4. Our liability shall be excluded in the event of simple negligent breach of other, i.e. non-material contractual obligations owed towards the buyer.

 IX.
 Intellectual property rights